CodeReclaimers/btce-api/README.md

 BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
 Use at your own risk.

+If you find the library useful and would like to donate, please send some coins
+here:
+    LTC LatrKXtfw66LQUURrxBzCE7cxFc9Sv8FWf
+    BTC 16vnh6gwFYLGneBa8JUk7NaXpEt3Qojqs1

 The following functions in the btceapi module access the public API, and do not require any user account information: